What is Sleep Hygiene?

 - Limit exposure to bright light in the evenings.

 - Turn off electronic devices at least 30 minutes before bedtime.

 - Don’t eat a large meal before bedtime.
 If you are hungry at night, eat a light, healthy snack.

 - Exercise regularly and maintain a healthy diet.

 - Avoid consuming caffeine in the late afternoon or evening.

 - Reduce your fluid intake before bedtime.

 If the basics don’t work to improve the quality of your sleep then we need to work together to find the cause of your insomnia.
 Getting a good, accurate history including some of your daily habits and routines, what medications you are taking and what medical conditions you have, is essential.
 Once we start to zero in on the cause of your sleep issues we can devise a treatment plan.
-Many times, the answer seems obvious but then sleep does not improve so what then?

 At Emerge Natural Health Care, we offer a range of therapies available from a group of practitioners.
 Sometimes finding the right approach may take more than one try and sometimes several therapies are needed at once to help.
 Please get in touch to see if we can help you find a solution to your sleep issues.